splunk/observability-workshop/docs/victorops/getting_started/team.md

 Add the users to your team, using either the above list or the alternate one provided to you.
 The value in the **Shift** column can be ignored for now, but will be required for a later step.

-Click the **Invite User** button on the right hand side, then either start typing the usernames (this will filter the list), or copy and paste them into the dialogue box.
+Click the **Invite User**{: .label-button .vo-ui-button} button on the right hand side, then either start typing the usernames (this will filter the list), or copy and paste them into the dialogue box.

 Once all users are added to the list click the **Add User** button.